sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 When a Nodepack Node is used in a Channel that is plugged into the ChannelMask (Projection Palette), projecting Paint from the Paintbuffer will throw an error.
 This is related to a MARI Bug that we will need the Foundry to fix.
-The current workaround is to cache any Nodepack Node in the Channel, at which point the Paint Projection will work.
+The current workaround is to cache any Nodepack Node in the Channel, at which point the Channel Mask will work.